-JouleHunter runs on Linux machines with Intel RAPL support.
-This technology has been available since the Sandy Bridge generation [27].
 JouleHunter can show what part of your program code is consuming considerable amounts of energy in detail.
-JouleHunter works similarly to pyinstrument [28], as it forked the repo and replaced time measuring with energy measuring.
+JouleHunter works similarly to pyinstrument [33], as it forked the repo and replaced time measuring with energy measuring.
 This tool can be easily installed and used with one or two command line(s), two key components of hardware the intel CPU and ram's power consumption can be printed out.
 However, from its official documentation and real test we can see that JouleHunter this tool has its limitation, such as it only worked with Linux OS and no calculation for GPU power consumption.

 Another software toolkit from PowerAPI is the PyJoules, which can be used to measure the energy footprint of a host machine along with the execution of a piece of Python code.
-Except for Intel CPU socket package and RAM (only for Intel server architectures), it also can monitor the energy consumed by the GPU of the host machine, supporting both for Intel integrated GPU (for client architectures) and Nvidia GPU (Uses the Nvidia "Nvidia Management Library" technology to measure the power consumption of Nvidia devices.
-The energy measurement Application Programming

-Interface (API) is only available on Nvidia GPU with Volta architecture 2018) [29].
+Except for Intel CPU socket package and RAM (only for Intel server architectures), it also can monitor the energy consumed by the GPU of the host machine, supporting both for Intel integrated GPU (for client architectures) and Nvidia GPU (Uses the Nvidia "Nvidia Management Library' technology to measure the power consumption of Nvidia devices.
+The energy measurement Application Programming Interface (API) is only available on Nvidia GPU with Volta architecture 2018) [34].
 PyJoules can only work with AI program coding on Python, and it should be installed and imported as a function into the target main project python file.
 It will report the total power consumption during the code is running.
 Its results contain not only the target project's power consumption, thus including the OS and other applications running at the same time if have.
 That means it calculates the global power consumption of all the processes running on the machine during this period.
 With PyJoules, to get the closest measure to the real power consumption of the measured program, we need to try to eliminate any extra programs (such as graphical interface, background running task, etc.) that may alter the power consumption of the host machine and keep only the code under measurement.
 Same as JouleHunter, PyJoules currently can only work on GNU/Linux, and does not support on Windows and MacOS.

-CarbonAI is another project which aims to raise AI the developers' awareness of the AI's carbon footprint.
-Firstly, like PyJoules it provides a python package that allows developer to monitor power consumption.
-Then based on the measurement results, CarbonAI will do a transition between power consumption and CO2 emissions, to provide a more intuitive understanding of how much our AI development is doing to the environment.
+CodeCarbon and CarbonAI are two other projects, which aim to raise AI the developers' awareness of the AI's carbon footprint.
+The two have similar methodology and formula, while using different data sources (carbon intensity, hardware references, etc.).
+Firstly, like PyJoules they provide a python package that allows developer to monitor power consumption.
+Then based on the measurement results, CodeCarbon and CarbonAI will do a transition between power consumption and CO2 emissions, to provide a more intuitive understanding of how much our AI development is doing to the environment.
 For example, training an AI model for 100 rounds is the equivalent of driving from Paris to Marseille.
-Also, the power consumption results of CarbonAI are given as a CSV file, which includes most key devices of a host machine, like CPU, GPU, and RAM, but also the name of the country where the package was used (based on the IP or what the user set).
+Also, the power consumption results of CodeCarbon or CarbonAI are given as a CSV file, which includes most key devices of a host machine, like CPU, GPU, and RAM, but also the name of the country where the package was used (based on the IP or what the user set).
+And CodeCarbon also provides some information like Cloud provides and the region selected for a AI programs running on a Cloud server.
 So, the amount of CO2 emitted by the usage will be depends on the country and the energy mix used by the country to produce electricity.
-For combability, a different form that PyJoules only support Linux OS, CarbonAI package is compatible with most platforms (Linux, Windows, and MacOS) with the varying installation process.
+For combability, a different form that PyJoules only support Linux OS, CodeCarbon and CarbonAI packages are compatible with most platforms (Linux, Windows, and MacOS) with the varying installation process.